-Located in the very heart of Florence, Piazza della Signoria, Palazzo Vecchio is something you absolutely have to see while enjoying your trip in this Italian city.
+Located in the very heart of Florence, Piazza della Signoria, aka Palazzo Vecchio, is something you absolutely have to see if you are planning to visit this Italian city.
 Its architecture and style represent a perfect manifesto from the 13th century and its beauty has always remained the same.
-Let’s take a closer look to Palazzo Vecchio history and present to know this astonishing landmark a bit better!
+Let’s take a closer look to Palazzo Vecchio’s history and present to know this astonishing landmark a bit better!

 Palazzo Vecchio Throughout the Ages